fido-device-onboard/go-fdo/README.md

         Use fdo.upload FSIM for each file (flag may be used multiple times) -upload-dir path
-        The directory path to put file uploads (default "uploads")
+        The directory path to put file uploads (default "uploads") -wget url
+        Use fdo.wget FSIM for each url (flag may be used multiple times)

 Key types:
   - RSA2048RESTR